apache/datafusion-comet/native/proto/README.md

 # Apache DataFusion Comet: Intermediate Representation of Query Plan

-This crate contains code generated from protocol buffer definitions of a query plan intermediate format and is intended to be used as part of the Apache DataFusion Comet project.
+This crate contains the protocol buffer definitions of Spark physical query plans and is intended to be used as part of the Apache DataFusion Comet project.